 First of all, RON is short for Research Octane Number.
-The octane number is a ROUGH indication of the maximum compression ratio a particular fuel can burn in without spontaneously detonating.
+It is a ROUGH indicator of the maximum compression ratio at which a particular fuel can burn without spontaneously detonating.
 You don’t want your fuel detonating because that damages the engine, while greatly reducing performance and fuel efficiency.

 RON is actually just one of TWO octane ratings used to measure the fuel’s ability to withstand spontaneous detonation in the engine.
 The other one is MON (Motor Octane Number).
 The RON rating is based on a low engine load, while the MON rating is based on a high engine load.
 A fuel’s MON rating can be up to 10 points lower than the RON rating.

 In Asia and Europe, the number you see at the petrol stations are RON numbers.
 In the United States, they use the average of the RON and MON numbers using the formula of (R+M)/2.
 So if a fuel has a RON of 95 and a MON of 85, it will be listed as a RON 95 fuel in Asia and Europe but a 90 octane rating fuel in the United States.

 This doesn’t mean that the fuel in America is of a lower RON rating or performance.
 They are the SAME FUEL.
 It’s just how the SAME octane numbers are reported.
 In Asia, we only report the RON rating, while the Americans report the average between the RON and MON ratings.